Dua Lipa Received Threats From Taylor Swift Fans After Choosing Kanye West In An Interview, Now She Explains

 When an old interview surfaced that saw Dua Lipa choosing Kanye West over Taylor Swift, it led to quite a bit of controversy on social media.
-While the ‘New Rules’ singer was asked who she would choose between the two other artists in a fun interview game where people try and decide between such things as dogs versus cats, her answer seemed to upset some of Swift’s fan base when they learned that Lipa had picked West over the ‘Look What You Made Me Do’ singer.
+While the “New Rules” singer was asked who she would choose between the two other artists in a fun interview game where people try and decide between such things as dogs versus cats, her answer seemed to upset some of Swift’s fan base when they learned that Lipa had picked West over the “Look What You Made Me Do” singer.
 In fact, some of those Swift fans even went so far as to send threats and snake emojis to the other singer on social media.

 According to NME, Dua Lipa received tweets from some of Taylor Swift’s fans telling her that they hoped she died and of course the infamous snakes.
 However, Lipa was quick to point out that she really did not do anything except answer a question, even as she says it was three days of tweets from Swift fans who were seemingly upset over the singer apparently siding with West.

-As Billboard reported, in a new interview Dua Lipa has taken the time to address that controversy, and finally explain exactly what happened, and what she was thinking, when she chose Kanye West over Taylor Swift.
+As Billboard reported, in a new interview, Dua Lipa has taken the time to address that controversy, and finally explain exactly what happened, and what she was thinking when she chose Kanye West over Taylor Swift.
 It turns out that Lipa never even considered the “beef” between West and Swift when she picked between the two musicians.
 Instead, her decision was based solely on their music.

 Donatella Versace I love you. ???????? getting ready in style xx pic.twitter.com/7wkc0EoaJR